pola-rs/polars-web/www/posts/expressions-are-amazing.md

-# The Expressions API is Amazing
+# The Expressions API in Polars is Amazing

 > This is a guest post by Vincent D. Warmerdam.
 He's the research advocate at [Rasa](https://rasa.com/), creator of the [calmcode.io](https://calmcode.io) project and maintainer of [many open source projects](https://github.com/koaning/).
-He's also the proud contributor of the [.pipe() method](https://github.com/pola-rs/polars/pull/82) in the polars project.
+He's also the proud contributor of the [.pipe() method](https://github.com/pola-rs/polars/pull/82) in the polars project and he also recently made a [polars course for beginners on calmcode](https://calmcode.io/partial_fit/introduction.html).

 One of my favorite datasets out there is the [World of Warcraft avatar dataset](https://www.kaggle.com/mylesoneill/warcraft-avatar-history), hosted on Kaggle.

 It's a dataset that contains logs from a World of Warcraft server from 2008.
 Every ten minutes the system would log every player from the Horde faction if they were playing the game.
 It's about 644MB of data.
 That means it's small enough to handle on a laptop but it's big enough that you will need to slightly mindful if you use python to analyse this dataset.

 Here's a snippet of what the dataset looks like.

 |   char |   level | race   | charclass   | zone                      | timestamp           |
 |-------:|--------:|:-------|:------------|:--------------------------|:--------------------|